Soothing songs and dreamy lullabies to help your baby drift off to sleep

 Of course, babies cry for all sorts of reasons-whether it’s a wet nappy, hunger, or feeling unsettled.
 However, sleep is crucial for their growth and development, with newborns needing around 14-17 hours of sleep in a 24-hour period.
 While they typically sleep in short bursts of around four hours, they frequently wake to feed (tiny tummies don’t stay full for long) before either drifting back to sleep or flashing you an adorable, wide-eyed smile.

 Better sleep isn’t just good for your baby but also for you.
 A well-rested baby is happier, more engaged, and more content, which means you might just get a little extra time for yourself (perhaps even enough to catch up on that Netflix series you’ve been meaning to watch).
-And let’s be honest, a bedtime routine filled with lullabies isn’t just good for babies; it’s a little magic for parents, too.
+And let’s be honest, a bedtime routine filled with lullaby songs isn’t just good for babies; it’s a little magic for parents, too.

-Where can I listen to lullabies?
+Where can I listen to lullaby songs?

 Many lullabies can be listened to on music streaming platforms such as Amazon Music and Youtube, where artists cover traditional, modern lullabies or even classical lullabies from Mozart for a consistent, soothing playlist.
 You can also invest in devices such as a Toniebox to play lullabies from certain tonie figures.